Foreigner Jobs

 • Anti-money-laundering rules in Switzerland require people who want to open a bank account to show a number of documents.
 These include proof of their profession and where the money is coming from.
 These include copies of your passport that have been verified and papers that explain what you do for a living, like tax returns, company paperwork, professional licenses, and so on.
 They also include proof of where your money comes from.

-The average salary range for banking professionals in Switzerland
+Average salary range for banking professionals in Switzerland

 In Switzerland, the average salary for bank workers depends on their job and how much experience they have.
 To give you some examples: